hyPiRion/hs-codeforces/README.md

 Copyright © 2013 Jean Niklas L'orange

 Distributed under the MIT License (MIT).
+You can find a copy in the root of this directory with the name `LICENSE`.